JeffreyS-0/Kickstarter-Analysis/README.md

 ## Overview
 Louise has contracted me out to complete an analysis of the recent Theater and Play Kickstarter Campaigns.
 The purpose behind this analysis is to give Louise a better understanding of how different campaigns fared in relation to their launch dates and their funding goals.
 Louise came really close to meeting her fundraising goal for her play "Fever".
+However, her play ultimately failed.
+Louise would like to learn from any mistakes she had and would like to see how other campaigns managed to reach their goals.
 ## Analysis of Outcomes Based on Launch Date
 I took the entire data set and created a table with the months of the year correlating with successful, failed, and canceled theater campaigns.
 To help visualize these findings, you can refer to the line chart below.
+Campaigns are failed and canceled at a pretty steady rate throughout the year.
+However, you do see that the beginning of the new year sparks an interest in theater campaigns and reaches a peak in the month of May, and for the rest of the year that interest slowly dies away.
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/69607218/130502928-1669b209-5a3f-479e-8dca-8bd678292cfc.png)
 ## Analysis of Outcomes Based on Goals
 I decided to take the entire data set and figure out what the percentage of the theater-play campaigns were successful, failed or canceled; and if the Goal of these campaigns had any correlation with them succeeding, failing or being canceled.